Skip to content

 Contingency Search Firms

 Contingency search firms work on a contingency basis, much like contingency attorneys who only get paid if they win lawsuits.
 Contingency firms are only paid if they make a placement.
 In other words, if you don’t hire any of the candidates that the contingency firm has presented to you, they don’t get paid.
 Consequently, the contingency firm may not fill the position for you.
-In fact, because you’re not paying them to do the work of recruiting, they don’t have to work on the search at all and they don’t have to tell you that they’ve abandoned the search.
+Because you’re not paying them to do the work of recruiting, they don’t have to work on the search at all, and they don’t have to tell you that they’ve abandoned the search.
 Their willingness to work on the search depends on how easily and quickly they can fill the search — since their livelihood depends on making placements.

 Contingency firms will tell you the reason to choose them is that they’re “free”.
 You don’t pay them to do the work.
-Yet, the catch is if they successfully make a placement — which is the goal — you do pay.
+Yet, the catch is that if they successfully make a placement — which is the goal — you do pay.
 If they don’t fill the role, you still pay a price because your open position languishes unfilled.
 You have no idea what, if anything, has been done to fill the position.

 Moreover, once a contingency firm discovers a Most Placeable Candidate (MPC), they market that candidate to your competitors.
-You can’t really blame them — they have to make placements to get paid, but it sets up a weird relationship.
+You can’t blame them — they have to make placements to get paid, but it sets up a weird relationship.
 Are they really in your corner if they’re presenting the candidate you want to hire to multiple employers?
 When an MPC receives multiple offers, it drives up the compensation, which in turn increases the contingency placement fee.
 It doesn’t do a lot for trust.

 Contingency firms are often the choice for non-executive roles — especially those that are easier to fill.
 Additionally, contingency firms charge lower percentage fees than retained search firms.
 As a result, their fees are lower.
 Moreover, most contingency firm agreements are not exclusive.
 When multiple firms work on a search, they race to make placements.
 So they focus on the quantity of candidates over quality.

-Hybrid Retained- Contingency Firms
+Hybrid Retained-Contingency Firms

 Executive Search Research Firms